 What are the anticipated space needs?

 Laboratory and office.
-An office and graduate student space is currently available
+An office and graduate student space are currently available in Hitchner Hall.

 How do you anticipate meeting the space needs?

 We have previously submitted a request to the NSFA equipment fund for renovation of a lab space in Hitch- ner Hall ($50K).
 Additional lab space is potentially available in room 142 Hitchner to support this position.